7 Khoon Maaf: Prologue

-Army Major Edwin (Allegory of Pride)
+Army Major Edwin (Allegory of Envy)

-Susanna's first husband, Edwin Rodriques (Neil Nitin Mukesh), is an army major, who is jealous, and possessive.
+Susanna's first husband, Edwin Rodriques (Neil Nitin Mukesh), is an army major who is jealous and possessive.
 Disabled after losing a leg, he suspects that the beautiful Susanna will be unfaithful and takes out his anger on her.
 Although Susanna tolerates Edwin's cruelty, she cannot forgive him for blinding her faithful, mute stableboy, Goonga Chacha (Shashi Malviya) with a whip.
 Edwin ends up becoming the animal's meal during a panther-hunting trip when Susanna pushes him over with the help of her faithful maid Maggie Aunty (Usha Uthup), butler Galib Khan (Harish Khanna), and the stableboy Goonga Chacha.

-Jimmy Singer (Allegory of Gluttony)
+Singer Jimmy (Allegory of Gluttony)

 Susanna's second husband, Jamshed Singh Rathod (John Abraham), who renames himself Jimmy Stetson after their marriage, is a singer whose flaw is his gluttony.
-Jimmy becomes successful and misuses his fame – stealing songs, dalliances with other women, and drugs.
+Jimmy becomes successful and misuses his fame – stealing songs and dalliances with other women and doing drugs.
 Susanna tries to wean him from his addiction, but when he continues in secret, he is disposed of with a heroin overdose by one of Susanna's faithful servants.
 Police investigators find footprints near his body, indicating that a person with six toes is the murderer but Susanna uses her charm to deflect suspicion.

 Poet Wasiullah (Allegory of Wrath)

 Susanna's third husband, Mohammed Wasiullah Khan (also known as Musafir) (Irrfan Khan), is a soft-spoken, thoughtful poet by day and a sado-masochist by night, who tortures Susanna in bed.
-Susanna tries to cover her bruises; but her servants cannot bear to see her mistreated.
-One fateful night, Susanna seduces Khan and leads him out into the snow where he is ultimately buried alive in a snowy Kashmiri grave by Maggie and Khan.
+Susanna tries to cover her bruises, but her servants cannot bear to see her mistreated.
+One fateful night, Susanna seduces Khan and leads him out into the snow where he is ultimately buried alive in a snowy Kashmiri grave by Maggie and Galib Khan.

-Nik the Spy (Allegory of Envy)
+Nik the Spy (Allegory of Pride)

-Her 4th husband, Nikolai Vronsky (Alexander Dyachenko), is a Russian spy leading a double life, who is enchanted by her.
+Her fourth husband, Nikolai Vronsky (Alexander Dyachenko), is a Russian spy leading a double life, who is enchanted by her.
 Even though she initially declines his desire to marry and says that she just wants to stay in love, she decides to test her luck once more and agrees to marry him.
 She sends Arun to a medical university in Russia to complete his studies.
 Alas, Arun finds Nikolai in Russia with his first wife and 2 daughters and sends secretly captured pictures of them to Susanna, which he regrets later as he holds himself responsible for Nikolai's imminent death.
 Susanna also discovers a document which confirms her suspicion that he is a spy, something he had denied earlier.
 When she confronts him, he tries to cover it up by saying that the woman he was with in Russia was his fellow agent.
 Susanna refuses to believe him.
 She then proceeds to throw the document in a well in which she houses her pet snakes.
 Nikolai unknowingly enters the well in the hope of recovering the document, and meets his inevitable death.